 24 And after those days his wife Elizabeth conceived and secluded herself five months, saying, 25 "Thus the Lord has dealt with me in the days in which he looked at me to take away my reproach among men."

 26 And in the sixth month, the angel Gabriel was sent from God to a city of Galilee, named Nazareth, 27 To a virgin espoused to a man whose name was Joseph, of the house of David, and the virgin's name was Mary.
 28 And the angel came to her, and said, "Hail, you who are highly favored.
 The Lord is with you.
 Blessed are you among women."
-29 And when she saw him, she was troubled at his saying and cast in her mind what manner of salutation this should be.
+29 And when she saw him, she was troubled at his saying and considered what kind of salutation this might be.
 30 And the angel said to her, "Do not fear, Mary, for you have found favor with God.
 31 And behold, you shall conceive in your womb and bring forth a son, and shall call his name JESUS.
 32 He will be great and will be called the Son of the Highest, and the Lord God will give to him the throne of his father David.
 33 And he will reign over the house of Jacob forever, and of his kingdom there will be no end."
 34 Then Mary said to the angel, "How shall this be, seeing I do not know a man?"
 35 And the angel answered and said to her, "The Holy Spirit will come upon you, and the power of the Highest will overshadow you; therefore also, that holy thing which shall be born of you shall be called the Son of God.
 36 And behold, your cousin Elizabeth, she has also conceived a son in her old age, and this is the sixth month with her who was called barren.
 37 For with God nothing will be impossible."
 38 And Mary said, "Behold the handmaid of the Lord, may it be done to me according to your word."
 And the angel departed from her.

 39 And Mary arose in those days and went into the hill-country with haste to a city of Judah, 40 And entered into the house of Zechariah and saluted Elizabeth.
 41 And it came to pass, that when Elizabeth heard the salutation of Mary, the baby leaped in her womb, and Elizabeth was filled with the Holy Spirit.
 42 And she spoke with a loud voice, and said, "Blessed are you among women, and blessed is the fruit of your womb.
 43 And how is this to me, that the mother of my Lord should come to me?
 44 For behold, as soon as the voice of your salutation sounded in my ears, the baby leaped in my womb for joy.
 45 And blessed is she who believed that there will be a performance of those things which were told to her from the Lord."